Jaipur–Agra Fort Shatabdi Express

 The 12035 / 36 Jaipur Agra Fort Shatabdi Express was a Superfast Express train of the Shatabdi Express category belonging to Indian Railways - North Western Railway zone that ran between Jaipur and Agra in India.
 The train services were terminated from May 1, 2018.
 And it is no longer in service from Jaipur to Agra.
-But a new train was introduced from Ajmer to Agra Fort Intercity and will soon convert to Jp-Af Jan Shatabdi Express.
+But a new train was introduced from Ajmer to Agra Fort as SF Express.
 This train has been launched instead of Jp-Af Shatabdi Express.

 It operated as train number 12035 from Jaipur Junction to Agra Fort and as train number 12036 in the reverse direction serving the states of Rajasthan & Uttar Pradesh.

 Coaches

-The 12035 / 36 Jaipur Agra Fort Shatabdi Express presently has 1 AC First Class, 7 AC Chair Car & 2 End on Generator coaches at the starting day but after that it has 1 A.C.
+The 12035 / 36 Jaipur Agra Fort Shatabdi Express presently has 1 AC First Class, 7 AC Chair Car and 2 End on Generator coaches at the starting day but after that it has 1 A.C.
 First Class (Executive Chair Car) and 4 A.C.
 Chair Car.
 It does not carry a Pantry car coach but being a Shatabdi category train, catering is arranged on board the train.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12035 Jaipur Agra Fort Shatabdi Express covers the distance of 241 kilometres in 03 hours 30 mins (68.86 km/hr) and in 04 hours 20 mins as 12036 Agra Fort Jaipur Shatabdi Express (55.62 km/hr).
+The 12035 Jaipur Agra Fort Shatabdi Express covers the distance of 241 kilometres in 03 hours 30 mins (68.86 km/h) and in 04 hours 20 mins as 12036 Agra Fort Jaipur Shatabdi Express (55.62 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railway rules, its fare includes a Superfast surcharge.